-Millions of dollars has been stolen from clubs.
+Millions of dollars have been stolen from clubs.
 Most of it could have been prevented had proper accounting and forensic auditing systems been in place.
-One of my recent audits is a case in point.
-It is a very big, and by all accounts successful club, doing a wonderful job for members and within its community.
-It was not doing so well when it came to keeping control of the till.

-Here are some of the very basic things I suggest when putting till security procedures in place.
+Here are some of the very basic things we suggest when putting till security procedures in place.

 – Always count tills daily and investigate all overs and unders over $20.

 – Inform staff of all discrepancies.
 (Let them know you know.)